samsimon-github/m2pi.ca/content/authors/samsimon/_index.md

 - '2021'
 ---
 Sam is a PhD  at Simon Fraser University.
 With a background in pure math, his research includes lattice path enumeration and finding additional structure within Hadamard matrices.
-Although new to applied math, Same is excited to enter the world of machine learning and data science.
+Although new to applied math, Sam is excited to enter the world of machine learning and data science.